A global gong for the University of Newcastle’s Confucius Institute

 Actively involved in the community, the Confucius Institute supports principals, teachers and school communities to create opportunities for students to engage with Chinese culture and improve their literacy skills.

-Deputy Vice-Chancellor (International and Advancement), Mrs Winnie Eley, emphasised the importance of promoting cultural awareness at both a global and regional level, in order to enhance cross-cultural appreciation and understanding.
+Deputy Vice-Chancellor (Global Engagement and Partnerships Division), Mrs Winnie Eley, emphasised the importance of promoting cultural awareness at both a global and regional level, in order to enhance cross-cultural appreciation and understanding.

 “With over 500 Confucius Institutes in 134 countries, the achievement is wonderful recognition of the outstanding work being undertaken to deliver high quality Chinese literacy programs in the Hunter, the Central Coast and regional NSW.